oliveres/samsung_ac_http_bridge/README.md

 # Samsung AC HTTP Bridge

 A standalone HTTP bridge for Samsung air conditioning units using the NASA protocol.
-This project allows you to control and monitor Samsung AC units through a simple REST API without requiring ESPHome or Home Assistant.
+This project allows you to control and monitor Samsung AC units locally through a simple REST API without requiring ESPHome or Home Assistant.
+Best approach for Loxone, NodeRED etc.

+Tested with Samsung Windfree AJ050TXJ2KG multi-split unit.

 ## Features